De117/scanner/notes-on-extensions.md

 Used to indicate which algorithm/hash pairs the client supports.
 Servers MUST NOT send this extension.
-TLS servers MUST support receiving this extension. (ignoring it in case of TLS <1.1) If the client only support the default hash and signature algorithms, it MAY omit sending this extension.
+TLS servers MUST support receiving this extension. (ignoring it in case of TLS <1.1) If the client only supports the default hash and signature algorithms, it MAY omit sending this extension.

 There's no way to easily discern what the server thinks about it.